You’re about to have a total knee or hip replacement at a same-day surgical center. Hooray!

 In general terms, joint replacement surgery involves removing damaged cartilage and bone, and replacing it with metal and plastic components.

 Some of our patients have said watching a YouTube video of their specific total joint replacement surgery was helpful so they could see exactly what was happening inside their body during surgery, and what they were getting prepared to recover from.
+But this isn’t for everyone!
+Beware if you have a queasy stomach – orthopedic surgery of any kind is like really technical carpentry work being performed on the human body.

 If you’d rather save yourself a graphic YouTube search, read ahead to learn more about the basics.
 In addition, many doctor’s offices will provide you with educational material specific to the type of surgery you will be having.
 If they don’t, just ask!
 They’ll be more than happy to provide you with it.